Skip to main content

 User data

 User data — user configuration parameters of the server operating system.
-Described as scripts in cloud-config format (text files with YAML syntax) or as a bash script.
-The scripts are automatically Base64 encoded, transferred to the server, and executed using the cloud-init agent when the operating system is first started.
-The use of user data helps automate the configuration of servers.
+They are described as scripts in cloud-config format (text files with YAML syntax) or as a bash script.
+The scripts are automatically Base64 encoded, transferred to the server, and executed by the cloud-init agent when the operating system is first started.
+The use of user data helps automate server configuration.

-Specify user data can be specified during the installation phase of the operating system.
+Specify user data can be done at the operating system installation stage.

-For more information about cloud-config and bash script formats, see the User data formats instructions in the cloud-init documentation.
+Read more about cloud-config and bash script formats in the instructions User data formats cloud-init documentation.

 In scripts, you can pass both individual operating system configuration parameters and entire sequences of parameters.
 For example:

-See other examples in the Cloud config examples cloud-init documentation.
+Check out the other examples in the manual Cloud config examples cloud-init documentation.

 Specify user data

-You can only specify user data when installing Linux by autoinstall.
-The script text is added to the User data field.
+You can only specify user data when installing the Linux operating system by auto-installation.
+The script text is added to the field User data.

-Once the automatic installation is complete, the text in the User data field cannot be changed.
+After the automatic installation is complete, the text in the field User data can't be changed.

 The maximum size of a script with data that is not Base64 encoded is 16 KB.